 Some purchasing processes are determined by what is being purchased, rather than the spend amount.
 These goods/services typically have special considerations because of provisions of Ch.
 16 or other applicable State law.

-Affirmative Action: As required by Wisconsin's Contract Compliance Law (s.
+Affirmative Action Requirements: As required by Wisconsin's Contract Compliance Law (s.
 16.765, Wis.
 Stat.), every contractor contracting with the state of Wisconsin must agree to equal employment and affirmative action policies and practices in its employment programs.
+The attached document will walk contractors through the process of ensuring they are compliant with the affirmative action requirements.

 Contract Compliance: The Wisconsin Contract Compliance Law refers to a collection of legal requirements in place to ensure state contracts and other agreements are only held by entities that agree not to discriminate under certain circumstances and that affirmative actions are taken.